DjangoForAll/Django-Course/Level_10/4_Deploying_to_heroku/content/Readme.md

 Even though our application is working, there are some issues with our application:

-1) We have not set up a dedicated database yet, The database we currently use (SQLLite) is not used in production applications, SQLLite is a file-based database, you must have seen a file called `db.sqlite3` in the root of your project, this is the database we were using till now, Continuing with databases like this is a terrible idea, we will be using a different type of databases like `MySQL` or `PostgreSQL` in production.
+1) We have not set up a dedicated database yet, The database we currently use (SQLite) is not used in production applications, SQLite is a file-based database, you must have seen a file called `db.sqlite3` in the root of your project, this is the database we were using till now, Since SQLite is a file based database, if the file is deleted, all our data is lost, it also makes it really hard to share the data with other instances running on other machines.
+Heroku uses an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) that means that the changes made to the filesystem when an instance is running only last until that instance is running, if the instance is shutdown or restarted the filesystem is also reset, this means that all our data is also lost in the process.
+Heroku calls its instances [dynos](https://devcenter.heroku.com/articles/dynos) and they are restarted once every day and whenever you deploy/make changes to the env.
+We will need a dedicated database to store our data, we will be using a datbase called `Postgres` in the next lesson.
-2) Static files are not being served by our application yet, we either need to configure a different server for serving static files or we need to let our application server know that it needs to serve static files.
+2) Since django disables static file serving in production, we either need to configure a different server for serving static files or we need to install packages like whitenoise that lets us handle static files in production.